Home » Adventure Travel » KALAM – SWAT VALLEY

 Swat River/Credits: Suliman SN

-Ushu Valley constitutes of some beautiful parts of the Swat valley.
-It is in the North-East of Kalam valley.
-Ushu valley is at a distance of 8 kilometers (5.0 miles) from Kalam and 123 kilometers (76 miles) from Saidu Sharif city.
-It is at the elevation of 2,300 meters (7,546 feet) above sea level.
-Because the metalled road ends from Kalam consequently the valley is accessible only by the jeeps.
+Ushu Valley contains some of the most picturesque portions of the Swat Valley.
+It is located to the north-east of Kalam valley.
+Ushu valley is 8 kilometres (5.0 miles) from Kalam and 123 kilometres (76 miles) from Saidu Sharif.
+The elevation of Ushu is 2,300 metres (7,546 feet) above sea level.
+Because the metal road terminates in Kalam, the valley is accessible only by a jeep.

-Gabral is another fascinating hill station of valley and located at a distance of 20 kilometers (12 miles) from Kalam.
-It is famous for its brown trout (fish), thick lush-green forests, musical springs, home of highest snow-capped peaks of the valley and beautiful lakes.
+Gabral is another lovely hill station, located 20 kilometres (12 miles) from Kalam.
+It is well-known for its brown trout, deep lush-green forests, melodious springs, the snow-capped hills and lovely lakes.

-Mahodand Lake (Lake of Fish) is one of the largest and the most fascinating lake of Swat valley.
-It is located in the Ushu valley, at a distance of about 40 kilometers from Kalam.
+Mahodand (Lake of Fish) is the largest and most intriguing lake in Swat.
+It is located in the Ushu valley, approximately 40 kilometres from Kalam.
 The lake is accessible by a four-wheel vehicle.
-It is a good fishing point which is ideal for boating and camping.
-The lake is surrounded by the snowy mountain peaks, lush green meadows and thick forested areas.
+It’s an excellent spot for fishing, boating and camping.
+The lake is surrounded by snow-capped mountain peaks, lush green meadows and dense forests.

 Author: Fehmeeda Farid Khan